ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 * Does it just require deeper cleaning?
 You can change the number of major cycles using the *Cimager.ncycles* parameter (you may need to increase the time requested in the qsub file.)
 You can also change the threshold levels for both the minor and major cycles (*Cimager.threshold.minorcycle* and *Cimager.threshold.majorcycle*).
 * Is the multi-scale clean capturing all the necessary structure?
 (This may be important for the bright, extended source at top.)
 You could try adding a larger-scale term to the *Cimager.solver.Clean.scales* list, although this can result in large-scale noise being added as well, so beware (I have tried it with *[0,3,10,30]*, and found large scale ripples appeared - perhaps these would disappear with better weighting.
 See the next point).
 * The preconditioning of the data will likely have an effect as well.
 The imaging done above used both Wiener filtering and Gaussian tapering, and both of these can be altered or removed.
-Some idea of the effect of different values of the parameters can be seen on Emil's `PSF simulations`_ page.
+Some idea of the effect of different values of the parameters can be seen on Emil's `PSF simulations`_ page (which I've moved to my website, but it remains the same...).
 * The fidelity of the image can also be improved by tweaking the gridding parameters, although this can be fiddly.
 Increasing the oversampling, for instance, can improve the image quality at the expense of greater memory usage.
 If your job fails due to running out of memory, you can decrease the number of processors per node - change the *mppnppn* to 16, say, from 20, as well as the *-N* flag for the aprun call.
 You will likely have to increase the maxsupport parameter as well - try going up in factors of 2.
+See :doc:`../calim/gridder` for explanations of the gridding parameters.

   .. _PSF simulations: http://www.atnf.csiro.au/people/Matthew.Whiting/ASKAP/psf/weighted/view.html